Workshop Tour

 |

 AMT Sander This a an AMT sander that I purchased in mid-1980.
 Dust collection is a "must" for this sander.
 Otherwise it will fill the shop with a cloud of dust.
-The only problem that I had with this sander is that I forgot to oil the motor and froze the bearings.
-Fortunately the bearings didn't freeze completely which saved me a costly repair bill. |
+I have two 2 1/2" hoses connected and it is close to the dust collector. |

 |